jjbajor/jjbajor/README.md

 <br/>

-Hey there!
-My name is John Bajor.
-I'm a junior at Louisiana State University pursuing a major in Computer Science and a minor in Digital Media Arts & Engineering in Technology, and I currently act as Head of Design and Co-Founder of <a href='https://www.zenithsoftware.dev/'>Zenith Software</a>.
-(What a mouthful.
-In normal person terms: I create tech & make it fun to use!)

-I've always been fascinated by the power of technology and the emotion we can evoke through meaningful art.
-Ever since I was a child, I have always loved tinkering with computers and creating fun & interesting media for people to enjoy.
-Naturally, this creative desire has stuck with me through college and has allowed me to develop my skills through many amazing opportunities, both personally and professionally.
+### Hey there!
+My name is **John Bajor**.
+I'm a 23-year-old software developer currently based in New Orleans, LA.
+I graduated from <a href='https://www.lsu.edu/'>Louisiana State University</a> in 2024 with a Bachelor's in <a href='https://dmae.lsu.edu/'>Computer Science</a> and a Minor in <a href='https://dmae.lsu.edu/academics'>Digital Media Arts & Engineering</a>.

+I have always loved creating things that excite others, like <a href='https://www.youtube.com/@theweeklydetour'>YouTube</a> videos in my room, a 7-year-long <a href='https://www.dndbeyond.com/'>Dungeons & Dragons</a> campaign with my friends (yes, really), and <a href='https://www.zenithsoftware.dev/'>Zenith Software</a>, a software development company I founded with my friends in college.

 So far, I've...

 <ul>
     <li>Co-Founded <a href='https://www.zenithsoftware.dev/'>Zenith Software</a> at age 19 with my best friends 💻</li>
-    <li>Gained industry experience through software/web development internships 🏆</li>
+    <li>Gained industry experience through software/web development positions 🏆</li>
     <li>Designed & Developed multiple software products for various companies across the United States 🚀</li>
     <li>Managed to keep you on my page for this long... look at us!
-We've come so far as friends, you and I 🧡</li>
+We've come so far as friends, you and I ❤️</li>
 </ul>

 ---